hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 # Appropriation

-Appropriation refers to at least two distinct, complex concepts: appropriation art (a form of conceptual art), and cultural appropriation.
-I haven't actually heard these analogies made much, but I think they're interesting.
+Appropriation refers to at least two distinct, complex concepts: [appropriation art](https://en.wikipedia.org/wiki/Appropriation_(art)) (a form of conceptual art), and [cultural appropriation](https://en.wikipedia.org/wiki/Cultural_appropriation).
+I haven't actually heard these analogies made much, but I think they're useful.

 **How It's Useful**: Both Appropriation Art and Cultural Appropriation are complex, difficult topics.
-Sometimes they're ok and sometimes they're not (e.g., Sherry Levine vs. Richard Prince), and there's no simple rules about which, and no consensus either.
-But, in both contexts, they signify both, in some cases, cultural mixing can be beneficial and vital, but can can contribute to systematic harms to a class of individuals.
-Which cases are "ok" or "not ok" can't easily be reduced to a simple formula.
+Cultural mixing and remix is vital and beneficial to culture, but can be done in harmful ways.
+Sometimes appropriation is "ok" and sometimes not (e.g., Sherry Levine vs. Richard Prince), and there's no simple rules about which is which, and no consensus either.

 **The Subtext**: It's complicated.

-**How It's Misleading**: The fact that it's hard to draw a line about what's "ok" or "not ok" is sometimes taken to mean that you shouldn't try.
-That nothing is "ok," or everything is "ok."
-Unfortunately, the concept of cultural appropriation has been reduced to caricature, making it easier for people to dismiss.
+**How It's Misleading**: The fact that it's hard to draw a line about what's "ok" or "not ok" is sometimes taken to mean that you shouldn't try, and thus either nothing is "ok" or everything is "ok."
+Unfortunately, the concept of cultural appropriation has been reduced to caricature, making it easier for some people to dismiss it.

 # How Humans Learn to Make Art
-Advocates say that training models from data is "just like" how humans learn to make art and to get inspired from other art.
+Advocates say that training models from data is just like how humans learn to make art and to get inspired from other art.

 **How It's Useful**: